Matheus-Ei/Arch-Setup/readme.md

 - `arch-chroot /mnt`

 ### File editions
-You can run the script `file-settings.sh` or you can do it manually by doing some file editions
+Here are some file editions that you need to do
 #### Generate the locale.gen
 1. Edit `/etc/locale.gen`
 2. Uncomment `en_US.UTF-8 UTF-8`